davideferre/owl/README.md

      C   D
 ```

-**Environment** The root component is special: it is created with an environment,
+**Environment:** the root component is special: it is created with an environment,
 which should contain a `QWeb` instance.
 The environment is then automatically
 propagated to each sub components (and accessible in the `this.env` property).